 Try to understand what your users care about.
 What problems are they looking to solve, and what are their pain points?

-See, Michelin didn’t target customers interested in tyres.
+See, Michelin didn’t target customers interested in tires.
 They target customers who are interested in driving.
 And that’s how their content marketing strategy worked for them many years ago.

-Create content that fits to what your customers are already doing, and they will end up where you want them to be.
-At the end of the day, they’ll be reading your content, using your products and following your brand.
+Create content that fits what your customers are already doing, and they will end up where you want them to be.
+At the end of the day, they’ll be reading your content, using your products, and following your brand.